messagebirdguides/notifications-guide-php/README.md

 You now have a running SMS Notifications application!

-You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own notification system.
+You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own SMS Notifications system.
+Don't forget to download the code from the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/notifications-guide-php).

+## Next steps

+Want to build something similar but not quite sure how to get started?
+Please feel free to let us know at support@messagebird.com, we'd love to help!